-NREL supports the Clean Energy Ministerial, a high-level global forum to promote policies and programs that advance clean energy technology, to share lessons learned and best practices, and to encourage the transition to a global clean energy economy.
-Ministerial initiatives—including the 21st Century Power Partnership, the Clean Energy Solutions Center, and the International Smart Grid Action Network.
+NREL supports the Clean Energy Ministerial (CEM), a high-level global forum to promote policies and programs that advance clean energy technology, to share lessons learned and best practices, and to encourage the transition to a global clean energy economy.
+NREL supports various CEM initiatives, including the Clean Energy Solutions Center, the 21st Century Power Partnership, and the International Smart Grid Action Network.

 Clean Energy Solutions Center